rdrussotto/TRACMIP_pa_notebooks/README.md

 # TRACMIP_pa_notebooks
-Jupyter notebooks used to analyze polar amplification in TRACMIP model output.
+Jupyter notebooks used to analyze polar amplification in the [TRACMIP](https://sites.google.com/site/tracmip/) multi-model ensemble.

-Model output or regridding scripts not included.
+This code is for a paper by Rick Russotto and Michela Biasutti submitted to Geophysical Research Letters in December 2019.
+Notebooks will be uploaded to Zenodo upon acceptance of the paper.

 ### Notebooks used to make each figure: